codyshepherd/homegrown-machine-learning/README.md

 works by computing the distances between all possible example-centroid pairs given the training set, and then resetting the cluster centroid to the mean of its cluster.
 It does this in a loop until accuracy stops changing.
 Higher accuracies (in the 90% range) are seen for the second iteration where K=30.

+## Q Learning
+### A reinforcement learning algorithm that uses a Q-Matrix to navigate a grid and pick up cans
+This "robot" uses the q-learning algorithm, which seeks to maximize the amount of reward obtained by a series of decisions.
+In this case, the robot must navigate a 10x10 grid (the outermost cells of which are walls) and try to pick up all the cans without bumping into walls.
+The algorithm is rewarded for picking up cans, and penalized to various degrees for hitting walls or attempting a pick up when no can in present.
+The `qlearn.py` file runs through several experiments over the algorithm's hyperparameters.
+The `learn2.hs` file is my attempt to code the scenario in Haskell.
+Disclaimer: I am a beginner at Haskell, and the file currently doesn't run properly, due to what appears to be the stack going supernova.